-Many young entrepreneurs and business owners think that innovation, marketing and financial know-how are the keys to the success of a business.
-Those are all important factors, but there is a single, more important factor.
+Many young entrepreneurs and business owners think that innovation, marketing, and financial know-how are the keys to the success of a business.
+Those are all important factors, but there is one more important one.

-Research conducted at the Carnegie Institute of Technology showed that only a mere 15% of financial success came from technical skills or actual knowledge.
-The rest (85%) came from the ability to effectively communicate with others, both when speaking and listening.
-Award winning psychologist Daniel Kahneman agrees:
+Research conducted at the Carnegie Institute of Technology showed that only 15% of financial success came from technical skills or actual knowledge.
+The rest (85%) came from the ability to communicate with others, both when speaking and listening effectively.
+Award-winning psychologist Daniel Kahneman agrees: